USER GUIDE

 1. Launch MRx Console on your laptop/PC.

-1. Launch MRx on the HoloLens and join the lobby session.
+1. Launch MRx on the headset and join the session lobby.

-3. Place the anchor on the ground, air tap to lock in place.
+3. If new space, place the marker on the ground, air tap to lock in place.

-4. Launch MRx on any other HoloLens to join the session.
+4. Launch MRx on other headsets to join the session.

-5. When all participants are in the lobby, click ‘Start’ on the Session Manager.
+5. When all participants have joined, click ‘Start’ on the Session Manager.

 SHARING CONTENT